Marsgate/Greenhat2/README.md

 If your drive base has 6 motors the process is a little more complicated.
 You can see the process for setting that up [here](https://docs.google.com/document/d/12pz7LVHyEeSdbG2O-37dH9zD1lk8FfGItbkvUd42U50/edit?usp=sharing)

-If your drive is using torque or turbo motors, you need to change the gear ratios of the motors in drive.cpp
+If your drive is using torque or turbo motors, you need to change the gear_ratio to `ratio36_1` and `ratio6_1` respectively.

 If you have an X-drive, mecanum drive, an H-drive, or any other non-standard type of drive, this library won't work without a bit of a makeover.
 Your options are to either modify this library, or write your own drive code (sorry).